Ulmus americana: Ecology

-The leaves of the American elm serve as food for the larvae of a number of species of Lepidoptera (see List of Lepidoptera that feed on elms).
+The leaves of the American elm serve as food for the larvae of a number of species of Lepidoptera.
 These include such butterflies as the Eastern Comma (Polygonia comma), Question Mark (Polygonia interrogationis), Mourning Cloak (Nymphalis antiopa), Painted Lady (Vanessa cardui) and Red-spotted Purple (Limenitis arthemis astyanax), as well as such moths as the Columbian Silkmoth (Hyalophora columbia) and the Banded Tussock Moth (Pale Tiger Moth) (Halysidota tessellaris).

 Pests and diseases

-The American elm is highly susceptible to DED and elm yellows.
+The American elm is susceptible to Dutch Elm Disease and to elm yellows.
 In North America, there are three species of elm bark beetles: one native, Hylurgopinus rufipes ("native elm bark beetle"); and two invasive, Scolytus multistriatus ("smaller European elm bark beetle") and Scolytus schevyrewi ("banded elm bark beetle").
 Although intensive feeding by elm bark beetles can kill weakened trees, their main impact is as vectors of DED.

 American elm is also moderately preferred for feeding and reproduction by the adult elm leaf beetle Xanthogaleruca luteola and highly preferred for feeding by the Japanese beetle Popillia japonica in the United States.

 U. americana is also the most susceptible of all the elms to verticillium wilt, whose external symptoms closely mimic those of DED.
 However, the condition is far less serious, and afflicted trees should recover the following year.